 DisturbanceTable - Harvest

 The DisturbanceTable for Harvest defines the harvest prescription classes that are relevant to be tracked for purposes of habitat suitability.
 The keyword ‘Harvest’ must follow ‘DisturbanceTable’ to designate that the following table reflects harvest prescriptions.
 In some cases only certain classes will be relevant (e.g., clearcuts).
 The SuitabilityWeight for each prescription class can be any value between 0 and 1, which determines the relative value of that prescription for habitat suitability.
-For instance, if a prescription/age class combination is given a habitat suitability value of 2 in the classification table, and the harvest prescription class affecting a cell with that combination is given a value of 0.5, the habitat suitability value for the cell would be 1.
+For instance, if a forest type/time since harvest combination is given a habitat suitability value of 2 in the classification table, and the harvest prescription class affecting a cell with that combination is given a value of 0.5, the habitat suitability value for the cell would be 1.

 DisturbanceTable Harvest